 PEEER (Political Economy of Energy in Europe and Russia) was established in April 2009.
 It is an ESRC funded energy network which brings together an inter-disciplinary group of academics from across Europe and Russia to research energy with an emphasis on energy governance, relations and issues associated with energy transition within Europe and Russia, and beyond.
 The network aims to produce research which is both policy relevant and theoretically informed.
-For details of the PEEER Steering Committee please click on the relevant tab.
 Dr Andrei Belyi, who worked at the Institute between 2012-2015, is a co-founder of the project and a member of the steering committee.

-The COST Action: "In search of transcultural memory in Europe (ISTME)" is a network of research teams from 27 European countries that investigates the transcultural dynamics of memory in Europe today (2012-2016).
+The COST Action: "In search of transcultural memory in Europe (ISTME)" is a network of research teams from 27 European countries that investigates the transcultural dynamics of memory in Europe.
 The aim is to advance European memory studies both theoretically and methodologically by focusing on transculturality, agency and reception - and to contribute to finding ways of accommodating memory conflicts.
-Dr. Heiko Pääbo and Dr. Eva-Clarita Pettai serve as members of the Management Committee.
+Dr. Heiko Pääbo and Dr. Eva-Clarita Pettai served as members of the Management Committee.